 Krav Maga incorporates these strikes as part of its gun/knife/stick and hand to hand defense.
 We don't only use them for kickboxing or sport; we use them as part of an effective innovative survival program.
 We measure their effectiveness the way people measure guns; by their stopping power.
 Our goal is survival, all these techniques are a means to an end.

-The fastest way to improve your Krav Maga skills is our intensive Tour and Train program in Israel; ten days or more of intensive Krav Maga training covering hand to hand combat, defense vs. gun, knife, stick, long weapons, hostage situations, trains, planes and automobiles...
+The fastest way to improve your Krav Maga skills is our intensive and innovative Tour and Train program in Israel; ten days or more of intensive Krav Maga training covering hand to hand combat, defense vs. gun, knife, stick, long weapons, hostage situations, trains, planes and automobiles...

 For more information, please see